-Once you've logged in you will be able to select the CSIFT tab of the UI.
-This tab was named by line 9 in the configuration file and is configure by the first block in the tabs array.
-The tabs array allows you to configure different combinations of the required algorithms within the same application instance - useful for example, if you want to compare the performance of different descriptors.
+Once you've logged in you will be able to select the LEEDS Butterfly link.
+This link was named by line 16 in the config.IqrSearchApp.json configuration file.
+The iqr_tabs mapping allows you to configure interfacing with different IQR REST services providing different combinations of the required algorithms - useful for example, if you want to compare the performance of different descriptors or nearest-neighbor index algorithms.